 Presentations of the group projects will be made on specified in the schedule dates and should be in English.
 The presentations will be followed by an opposition by another group.
-Each presentation should be 12 to 15 minutes.
-We expect all group members to participate in the presentation seminar, but it is up to the group to decide who does the presentation, and who does the opposition.
+Each presentation should be up to 15 minutes.
+It is expected that all group members participate in the presentation seminar, but it is up to the group to decide who does the presentation, and who does the opposition.
 The presentation should be presented both orally and in the format of a PowerPoint.
 Presenters should be prepared to answer questions from anyone in the audience, not just the opposition group.